ssdtac/ase220-financial-planner-project/README.md

 ## How to Use

 1. Start the server with `node server`, and connect to http://localhost:5500.
-You'll need a file named `uri.txt` in the root directory with your MongoDB URI for it to work.
+You'll need to create a file named `uri.txt` in the root directory.
+The oontents of the file should be the MongoDB URI for it to work.
 The MongoDB database should be named `financial-planner` and the collection should be named `users`.
   - Example URI:
 ```
 mongodb+srv://{USERNAMEHERE}:{PASSWORDHERE}@cluster0.{MONGODBSERVERHERE}.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0